How to Create an Event Registration Form in WordPress

 How to Make Event Registration Forms

-Event registration forms are simple to create with WP Simple Pay.
+With WP Simple Pay, it’s easy to create an event registration form.
 Here we’ll walk you through the steps to create a form that collects and stores your guests’ information.
 We’ll also show you how to configure the form to collect registration fees.

 Step 1: Install WP Simple Pay